cthit/GAMES/README.md

 ## Running frontend

 From the root of the project, run `cd frontend` to enter the frontend directory.
+Then copy the `.env.example` file and rename it to `.env`.
 Then simply run `pnpm install` followed by `pnpm run dev` You can now access the frontend at http://localhost:3000

 ## Running backend

 You need to have two active terminals for this
-But first you need to create a .env file in the backend directory.
-Do this by copying the .env.example file and renaming it to .env
+But first you need to create a `.env` file in the backend directory.
+Do this by copying the `.env.example` file and renaming it to `.env`.

 ### Terminal no. 1